Submit your work, meet writers and drop the ads. Become a member

 He knocks the memory still.

-By moving through black holes
+By moving through the blackened holes

-To unminuted meetings,
+To unminuted meetings

 Returning in the mornings

-To sit by sanctuary’s hope'.
+To sit by the sanctuary in hope.

 That “you” in you knows his path